 print('division by zero attempted')

-E.33.2 Guidance to language users
+6.31.2 Guidance to language users

 Python offers few constructs that could lead to unstructured code.
 However, judicious use of break statements is encouraged to avoid confusion.

-E.34 Passing Parameters and Return Values [CSJ]
+6.32 Passing Parameters and Return Values [CSJ]

-E.34.1 Applicability to language
+6.32.1 Applicability to language

 Python’s only subprogram type is the function.
 Even though the import statement does execute the imported module’s top level code (the first time it is imported), the import statement cannot effectively be used as a way to repeatedly execute a series of statements